-Claim: Lowes is giving out $100 coupons to Facebook users.
+Lowe's is giving out coupons worth up to $100 to Facebook users.

-First, as shown in the above-displayed photos, these scams require users to pass the fake coupon on to their Facebook friends.
+Scams like these require users to pass the fake coupon on to their Facebook friends.
 This widens the pool of potential victims.
 Next, they direct people to fill out a simple survey.
 While this seems like a harmless task, you’ll most likely be asked for sensitive information such as email addresses, telephone numbers, dates of birth and credit card numbers.
-Finally, users who complete the survey will never receive a free Lowes gift card.
+Finally, users who complete the survey will never receive a free Lowe’s gift card.
 Instead, they will likely sign up for difficult-to-cancel “Reward Offers” or have their personal information used for nefarious purposes.

 The Better Business Bureau gave these three tips to identify scams on Facebook: